TheServer201/ssde/README.md

 machine code and retrieving information about instructions (their operands, length etc).

-More detailed documentation can be found in _doc/manual_en.txt_.

 Check _example/_ to see how SSDE can be used.

          Supported architectures and extensions